-The biggest issue was just being so far with each other.
+The biggest issue was being so far with each other.
 It was challenging to try writing the album and for everyone to contribute consistently.
 It’s not like to sit down together and work on something and see what happens with it.
 It was strange not doing it for a long time and then come back and try it.
-Luckily, we were able to work together really well and try to get the best from a kind of a tough situation.
+Luckily, we were able to work together really well and try to get the best from a kind of tough situation.
 The ends justify the means of support, and we’re all happy with how it came out.

-I don’t wanna use “maturity” because it sounds really stupid.
+I don’t wanna use “maturity” because it sounds foolish.
 I would be angry at myself for saying it if I was reading this in my 20s.
 But there’s just maturity in the way we are putting things together, playing music, performing.
 We’re concerned about how it comes across.
 And there’s a consideration for the listener.
 It’s wonderful.

 You have said that the intensity of your performance is due to boredom and the need to become this “grotesque animal” Are you experiencing the audience and the live show differently?

 (Laughs) Everything changes.
 We should change as people.
-I think we’re different than some bands that just play music and have a good time doing it.
+I think we’re different from some bands that play music and have a good time doing it.
 We have more of ourselves invested in what we’re doing.
 That doesn’t mean that it has any more value.
 It’s just a different approach.
 Who we are personally is reflected in what we’re doing artistically.

 I don’t feel that I’ve slowed down or anything.
 It’s not about a 30-second song and screaming.
 There’s more intensity about what’s happening.
 It’s all-encompassing.
-Before it was a freak show.
+Before, it was a freak show.
 Now, people are seeing us performing and responding to music personally.
 That’s great.
 I wouldn’t want to do it any other way.

 Let’s talk about your songwriting for this album.